Haloxylon ammodendron: Taxonomy

 The species was first published in 1829 by Carl Anton von Meyer as Anabasis ammodendron C.A.Meyer.
 In 1851 Alexander Bunge combined it to genus Haloxylon as Haloxylon ammodendron (C.A.Meyer) Bunge.

 Synonyms are: Arthrophytum ammodendron (C.A.Meyer) Litw., Arthrophytum haloxylon Litw., Haloxylon pachycladum M.Pop., and Haloxylon aphyllum (Minkw.)
 Iljin..

 A related saxaul species is Haloxylon persicum (or white saxaul).

 Distribution and habitat

 The saxaul is distributed in the lowlands of Central Asia – including southern Kazakhstan, Turkmenistan, western Uzbekistan, Iran, west Afghanistan, Mongolia and China, namely Xinjiang and Gansu.
 It also occurs incidentally in the west of Kirghizstan and Tajikistan.
 It is a psammophyte, and grows in sandy deserts, on sand dunes, and in steppe up to 1600 m above sea level.
 In Central Asia it often forms 'saxaul forests', in Iran it usually grows more scattered.
-It also grows in the sandy parts of Saudi Arabia.

 Ecology

-Turcmenigena varentzovi (saxaul longhorn beetle, Varentsov's longhorn beetle) is a pest of the black saxaul tree in Kazakhstan, Turkmenistan, and Uzbekistan.
+Turcmenigena varentzovi (saxaul longhorn beetle, Varentsov's longhorn beetle: tribe Hesperophanini) is a pest of the black saxaul tree in Kazakhstan, Turkmenistan, and Uzbekistan, as are locusts in the genus Dericorys.

 Dark cone-like galls are often found on the plants.

 A parasitic plant, Cistanche deserticola, that grows on the roots of the saxaul is prized in Chinese medicine as the 'ginseng of the desert'.